 The worldwide persecution of Christians is increasing and 70 percent of the world’s population now lives in a religiously intolerant environment.
-Here are a few more facts:
+This is despite the UN Declaration of Human Rights:

 - Christians are now the world’s most persecuted religious group [BBC News]

 - The so-called Islamic State in Nigeria beheads Christian hostages [BBC News]